belle2/basf2/online_book/basf2/various_additions.rst

     * These functions sort particles and antiparticles separately
     * From light release ``light-2008-kronos``, a new helper function can be used to perform random candidate selection: `applyRandomCandidateSelection`

+.. topic:: Authors of this lesson

+     Alejandro Mora